TinkerTools/poltype2/README.md

 * After this check results of output PDB.
 * Remove the keyword ``pdbcode`` from poltype input file, if you wish to perform further computations.
 * Protonation state assingment and adding ligand to the protein pocket are next steps for computing binding simulations.
+* ``usepdb2pqr`` keyword can be used with ``uncomplexedproteinpdbname`` to estimate pKa values of titratable residues via propka and then protonate the PDB for you.
+* pdb2pqr can be installed via ``conda install -c conda-forge pdb2pqr`` or use yaml file

 ### Molecular Dynamics Input Preparation
 * Make a seperate folder from where parameterization files from poltype were made (with new poltype.ini file too)